camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/guides/aws-marketplace.md

 maxSize ?= 6
 ```

-And then run the following command
+Then, run the following command:

 ```
 make kube && make
 ```

-Makefiles are difficult to read and execute a lot of steps without much insight on what is happening, so the following is a step-by-step explanation of what these commands do.
+Makefiles are difficult to read and execute many steps without much insight into what is happening.
+The following is a step-by-step explanation of what these commands do.

-### Create a cluster
+## Create a cluster

 Similar to the makefile variables listed above, lets start with exporting some environment variables that are similar: